peteroupc/peteroupc.github.io/bernapprox.md

 where _n_ is the polynomial's _degree_ and _a_[0], _a_[1], ..., _a_\[_n_\] are its _n_ plus one _Bernstein coefficients_ (which this document may simply call _coefficients_ if the meaning is obvious from the context).[^1]

-A function $f(\lambda)$ is _piecewise continuous_ if it's made up of multiple continuous functions defined on a finite number of "pieces", or non-empty subintervals, that together make up $f$'s domain.

 <a id=Approximations_by_Polynomials></a>

 ## Approximations by Polynomials